epfl-ada/ada-2022-project-badaboom/README.md

 ### 5. t-SNE

-We ran the t-SNE on the standardized values of topics prevalence and mean actor data (mean male/female actor age, average number of film played per actor, percent female actor).
+We ran t-SNE and used as feature for each movie the standardized values of topics prevalence and mean actor data (mean male/female actor age, average number of film played per actor, percent female actor).
 Then, we isolate one specific genre and used K-Means on the 2 t-SNE features to cluster the movies in K cluster.
 We chose an adequate K by looking at the data and estimating the number of clusters that would make sense.

-After that, we computed the mean of standardized topic prevalence of each cluster the proportion of each country divided by the proportion in the genre population.
+After that, we computed:
+- the mean of standardized topic prevalence of each cluster
+- the proportion of each country which we divided by the proportion of each country in the population of the selected genre.
 - the mean age of male and female actor
 - mean of number of film per actor
 - mean percent of female actor